-As such, the development programme for 2022 is responding to needs in the current country context and builds on previous engagements, consisting of partnerships with a UNDP-led multi-donor trust fund (STFA - basic human needs), UNICEF (education) and UNWOMEN (women's rights) as well as the international NGOs DACAAR, Save the Children and Norwegian Refugee Council (region of origin).
-All organisations have been partners in the former country programme 2018-2021, where they consistently delivered desired results.
+The Transition Programme builds on previous engagements, consisting of partnerships with a UNDP-led multi-donor trust fund (STFA - basic human needs), UNICEF (education), and UN Women (women's rights) as well as the international NGOs DACAAR, Save the Children and Norwegian Refugee Council (Region of Origin).
+The programme also entails yet unallocated funds to promote and protect human rights in Afghanistan - discussions are currently ongoing regarding a framework for cooperation with the Danish Institute for Human Rights (DIHR).

 While UNDP has been a long-term partner for Denmark in Afghanistan, the STFA is a new aid vehicle, having just been established in October 2021.
 STFA comprises the active involvement of a total of 17 UN organisations, with only UNICEF and WFP outside.
 Awaiting a clear future direction for the World Bank-led ARTF, STFA is becoming the main financial vehicle in Afghanistan.
-Given the complexity of the Afghan context the establishment of the STFA was not without difficulties and some issues still need to be addressed, both internally in relation to the functioning and modalities of the STFA as in a larger context with regard to coordination between the STFA and other multi-donor funds, including the ARTF.
+Given the complexity of the Afghan context, the establishment of the STFA was not without difficulties and some issues still need to be addressed, both internally in relation to the functioning and modalities of the STFA as in a larger context with regard to coordination between the STFA and other multi-donor funds, including the ARTF.

 Transition Programme Afghanistan 2022

 Intervention / Partner Amount DKK

-STFA / UNDP-led, 17 UN organisations 80.0 million
+STFA / UNDP-led, 17 UN organisations 96.5 million

-Women's rights /UNWOMEN 33.0 million
+Women's rights /UN Women 18.0 million

 Education / UNICEF 35.4 million

-Human rights / unallocated 5.0 million
+Human rights / DIHR 2.5 million

 Region of Origin programme 46.6 million (already approved)

+Preparation of a Strategic Framework and development programme 1.0 million

 Total 200.0 million